cashubtc/nuts/XX.md

     ).pubkey
 ```

 Upon startup, the Mint must broadcast a `kind: xxxx` repleceable event.
-The event must have its `content` field set to the JSON-serialization of the Mint's info provided by [NUT-06](06)'s `GetInfoResponse`.
+This event must have its `content` field set to the JSON-serialized `GetInfoResponse` object described in [NUT-06](06).

 ## Posting Notes

 The Mint regularly (about every 5 seconds) broadcasts events of `kind: xxxx`.
 Each event must specify:
 * a `created_at` unix timestamp in seconds
 * `tags`, containing an `e` tag that references the event ID of the previous publication.

 The `content` field is initially set as follows:

 ```json